Enroll, Enrich, Advance

 To earn a certificate, you will need to complete two required concentration-specific core courses offered by AZA as well as 16 additional relevant elective units.
 Elective options can be AZA-led (additional AZA courses or TAG/SSP workshops) or managed by an AZA Learning Partner or other approved organization.
 The Professional Development Certificate Program is designed to provide flexibility around where and how you obtain credits.

 Each concentration focuses on a different area of the zoo and aquarium profession.
-Certificate Program concentrations include (only those in bold are currently available):
+Certificate Program concentrations include:

-1 unit - 2-4 Hour Web-based training; Poster or session presentation at AZA or
+1 unit - 2-4 hour web-based training; Poster or session presentation at AZA or Learning Partner Conference*

 *no more than one of these may be applied to a concentration as an elective